josephmoresena/Rxmxnx.JNetInterface/docs/native-objects.md

 - **`Create(IEnvironment, Int32, JClassObject)`**: Creates an array with a specified element class.
 - **`Create(JClassObject, Int32, T)`**: Creates an array with a specified element class and initializes it.

+The `JArrayTypeMetadata` class exposes the method `CreateInstance(IEnvironment, Int32)` that allows to create an array of the class identified by the metadata with the specified length.

+### Primitive Array Creation

+Additionally to the previously mentioned methods, the `ToPrimitiveArray(IEnvironment)` extension methods allow to create primitives arrays from managed arrays of primitive types, including multidimensional ones.

 ##### Notes

 - Specifying an **element class** requires compatibility with the array type.
 - Initializing arrays with a default value is **only recommended** for **non-primitive** arrays.
+- There is also a `ToPrimitiveArray` extension method for read-only spans, where the dimensions of the array to be created must be specified.
+If no dimensions are specified, a dimension of 1 is assumed.

 ---